Edmund Daniel was likely a

 Daniel (Edmund, William, Samuel and Jonathan), only Edmund

-there is only a brief mention of Jonathan in Spotsylvania
+made the will.
+There is only a brief mention of Jonathan in

-County, VA records.
-It has not been possible to distinguish
+Spotsylvania County, VA records.
+It has not been possible to

-Samuel from the numerous other Samuel Daniels in records.
-A
+distinguish Samuel from the numerous other Samuel Daniels in

-few researchers list him as Samuel Hawes Daniel, but no
+records.
+A few researchers list him as Samuel Hawes Daniel,

-primary record evidence has been found to support this.
-He
+but no primary record evidence has been found to support

-may be the Samuel Daniel who settled in Culpeper County and
+this.
+He may be the Samuel Daniel who settled in Culpeper

-served in the Revolutionary War from the county.
-This Samuel
+County and served in the Revolutionary War from the county.

-named his eldest son Elijah.
-He died in Culpeper in 1828.
+This Samuel named his eldest son Elijah.
+He died in Culpeper

-The pension application of his wife gives details of his
+in 1828.
+The pension application of his wife gives details

 Of the sons of Edmund and Peggy Daniel,